slubimav/NodejsGMP/README.md

 - get auto-suggest list from _limit_ users, sorted by login property and filtered by _loginSubstringin_ the login property: _getAutoSuggestUsers(loginSubstring, limit)_
 - remove user (soft delete–user gets marked with _isDeleted_ flag, but not removed from the collection).

-3) Store user’scollection in the service memory (while the service is running).
+3) Store user’s collection in the service memory (while the service is running).

 ## Task 2.2